Registry

 Docker Hub

-In this section, we will guide you through the process of setting up a Docker Hub registry for your workspace.
+This section guides you through setting up a Docker Hub registry for your workspace.

 Create Access Token

-Navigate to the personal access tokens page, click on Generate New Token.
+Navigate to the personal access tokens page and click Generate New Token.
 In the creation form, you need to fill in the following fields:

 - Token description: A short description for the new access token.

-- Expiration date: Defaul is None, which means the token will never expire.
+- Expiration date: Default is None, which means the token will never expire.

 - Access permissions: Select Read-only.

-Click on Generate Token, and you will see the new access token created successfully.
-Copy and save the token securely, you will not be able to access it after closing the page.
+Click Generate Token to create the new access token successfully.
+Copy and save the token securely.
+You will not be able to access it after closing the page.

 You can learn more in the official documentation.